flandrade/live-variable-analysis/README.md

    LV'' = getLV LV' ...
    ```

-We repeat (1) and (2) until the LV of the previous point is equal to the LV of the current point.
+We repeat (2) until the LV of the previous point is equal to the LV of the current point.
+This is the solution to our equation system!

-For this, we create an infinite list that will return its values when the previous condition is met.
-The
-result of the analysis is the last element of the list, which represents the supremum of the ascending [Kleene chain](https://en.wikipedia.org/wiki/Kleene_fixed-point_theorem).

 ## Example